phillipliu2008/Code-Samples/Python_Final_Project/readme.txt

-A Othello game made with Python Tkinter
+An Othello game made with Python Tkinter